VA00/SymbolicRegressionPackage/EML_toolkit/EmL_training/PyTorch_v16_final/README.md

 # EML Tree Training (PyTorch v16)

-This directory contains the PyTorch `v16` EML tree trainer used for the depth-2 to depth-6 experiments reported in the PNAS Supplementary Information.
+This directory contains the PyTorch `v16` EML tree trainer used for the depth-2 to depth-6 reproducibility experiments.

 Core files:
 - `tree_prototype_torch_v16_final.py`: single-run trainer and exporter